kbouwmee/baastofirebase/README.md

 # BaaS to Firestore migration

 This is not an officially supported Google product.
 This tool was created to help you migrate data from BaaS to Firestore.
-The toolwill download all collections from a BaaS organization and app and create the data entities in Firestore.
+It will download all collections from a BaaS organization and app and create the data entities in Firestore.

 ## How to install
 Download or clone this repository: